Meet Theresa, Grant Halliburton Foundation’s community support resources coordinator.

 5. What’s one thing people would be surprised to know about you?

 In high school, I was a band and theatre kid.
-I was a die-hard bass clarinet player… to the point where I sobbed when I performed in my last marching band show.
-As for theatre, I usually played a smaller role, but loved the costumes, makeup, and people.
+I was a die-hard bass clarinet player to the point where I sobbed when I performed in my last marching band show.
+As for theatre, I usually played a minor role, but loved the costumes, makeup, and people.

 6. What would you name the autobiography of your life?